Adaptive Cumulative Mass Calibration with Conformal Prediction: Introduction

 \section{Introduction}

-Classification models, particularly deep neural networks, are now widely used across many domains, including high-stakes applications.
+Classification models, particularly deep neural networks, are widely used in high-risk applications, including medical diagnosis and autonomous driving~\citep{bojarski2016end,esteva2017dermatologist}.
 In such settings, accurate probability estimates are crucial for decision-making.
-For example, when a model assigns a small probability to an outcome, a system might abstain from predicting or notify a user about the risk of error~\citep{geifman2017selective,hullermeier2021aleatoric,franc2023optimal}.
+For example, when a model assigns a small probability to an outcome, a system might abstain from predicting or alert the user about the risk of error~\citep{geifman2017selective,hullermeier2021aleatoric,franc2023optimal}.
 However, modern neural networks are notoriously miscalibrated, and their predicted probabilities are often unreliable~\citep{guo2017calibration,kull2019beyond,zadrozny2002transforming}.

-This has motivated research on understanding and improving calibration.
+The issue above has motivated extensive research on understanding and improving calibration.
+A key difficulty is that, given a finite dataset of one-hot labels, achieving and measuring \emph{full multiclass (distributional) calibration} (see Definition~\ref{def:distribution-calibration}) is practically challenging.

-A key difficulty is that, given a finite dataset of one-hot labels, it is hard to achieve full distributional calibration (see Definition~\ref{def:distribution-calibration}).
-Therefore, in practice, more relaxed notions of calibration are considered.
+Therefore, in practice, more relaxed notions of calibration are used instead.
 For instance, \citet{guo2017calibration} showed that modern models tend to be overconfident and studied \emph{confidence} calibration, using expected calibration error (ECE) as the metric. \citet{kull2019beyond} introduced \emph{class-wise} calibration and the corresponding class-wise ECE (cw-ECE).
-Many other notions of calibration and corresponding metrics have been proposed~\citep{zadrozny2002transforming,zhao2021calibrating,platt1999probabilistic}.
+Many other notions of calibration and associated metrics have been proposed~\citep{nixon2019measuring,widmann2019calibration,zhao2021calibrating}.

-However, the considered relaxed formulations of calibration do not cover the important scenario of constructing the predictive confidence sets, i.e., the sets of labels that contain the true class with prescribed probability.
-Predictive sets are vital for a decision-making procedure, however none of the relaxed notions of calibration guarantee their validity.

-In this paper, we address this challenge and introduce a new notion of calibration, an associated calibration-error measure, and several practical post-hoc calibration procedures.
-The most naive proposed method directly tunes the temperature parameter to optimize calibration on a hold out set.
-A more advanced approach starts with \emph{conformal prediction} (CP; \citealp{shafer2008tutorial,angelopoulos2021gentle}) and post-processes CP outcomes to calibrate probabilities.
-Interestingly, the latter approach comes with distribution-free bounds on the calibration error.